 How To Host An Epic Paint Fight

-I have wanted to have a paint fight for the longest time, and this summer I finally made it happen!
+I have wanted to have a paint fight for the longest time, and a few years ago I finally made it happen!
 It was as amazing as I had hoped it would be.
-We had so much fun that everyone involved wants to do it again!
+Everyone had so much fun that it's become an annual family event.

 FIRST, THE PAINT